Leah LaBelle: Death and aftermath

 On January 31, 2018, LaBelle and her boyfriend, retired NBA player Rasual Butler, died in a single vehicle car crash in the Studio City neighborhood of Los Angeles, California, after he lost control of his Range Rover on Ventura Boulevard, hit a curb, and crashed into a strip mall parking lot.
 The car flipped twice before coming to rest.
-Before the crash, which occurred at 2:25a.m.
+Before the crash, which occurred at 2:25 a.m.
 Pacific Time, Butler was driving two to three times over the speed limit.
 They both died instantly from "multiple traumatic injuries".
 According to an autopsy report, Butler had methamphetamine, oxycodone, and marijuana in his system and a blood alcohol level of 0.118.
 LaBelle had a blood alcohol level of 0.144 and methamphetamine and amphetamine in her system at the time of the incident.

 While multiple reports at the time of the incident referred to Butler as LaBelle's husband, her obituaries and her official website clarified that they were not married.
 On February 3, 2018, Butler's daughter from a past relationship, Raven, held a joint memorial service at Potter's House, a Christian church in Los Angeles.
 LaBelle and Butler had both been members of the church.
 The memorial was streamed online.
 An individual service was held for LaBelle on February 24 at Garfield High School.
 Her mother provided a $10,000 scholarship under her daughter's name to a University of Southern California student with an art major.

 In February 2018, Dupri and Bryan-Michael Cox released two tracks – "Scumbag" and "Stereo" – by LaBelle.
 The same month, Heard expressed interest in making available unreleased material that he had recorded with her.
 A posthumous EP, Love to the Moon, was released on September 7, 2018.
 The five songs were donated by their producers: Williams, Midi Jones, Sam Hook, and Tom Strahle.
 JoJo included dedications to LaBelle on her social media for a week.
 A trailer for the EP was released on LaBelle's Vevo account on September 11, 2018.
 Proceeds from the EP were donated to other yearly scholarships.